HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-7 Interference and Troubleshooting.md

 2. Fundamental Overload:
    This occurs when a strong nearby signal overwhelms a receiver, even if it's not on the frequency you're trying to receive.
 It's like trying to hear a whisper while someone's shouting nearby.

+   > **Key Information:** *Fundamental overload of a non-amateur radio or TV receiver by an amateur signal can be reduced or eliminated by blocking the amateur signal with a filter at the antenna input of the affected receiver.*

    - In non-amateur receivers (like TVs, radios, or cell phones), fundamental overload can happen when a nearby amateur transmitter is so strong that it overloads the receiver's front-end circuitry.
    - This can cause interference even if the amateur signal isn't on a frequency close to what the device is trying to receive.
-   - Symptoms might include hearing amateur transmissions on a broadcast radio or seeing distorted images on a TV when an amateur station is transmitting.
+   - Symptoms might include *hearing amateur radio transmissions unintentionally on a broadcast AM or FM radio* because the receiver is unable to reject strong signals outside its intended band.

    To address fundamental overload:
    - Reduce transmitter power if possible
    - Increase the distance between your antenna and affected devices
-   - Install a band-pass filter at the input of the affected receiver to block out-of-band signals
+   - *Install a band-pass filter at the input of the affected receiver to block out-of-band signals*
    - Use a better-designed antenna that minimizes radiation in unwanted directions

    Remember, just because a neighbor can hear your transmissions on their device doesn't necessarily mean you're transmitting illegally or on the wrong frequency.
 It could be a case of fundamental overload, which is often a receiver problem rather than a transmitter problem.

-1. Harmonics and Spurious Emissions:
+3. Harmonics and Spurious Emissions:
    - Harmonics are multiples of the fundamental frequency you're transmitting on.
 For example, if you're transmitting on 146 MHz, harmonics could appear at 292 MHz, 438 MHz, and so on.
    - Spurious emissions are unwanted radio frequency outputs on frequencies other than the fundamental frequency and its harmonics.
    - Both harmonics and spurious emissions can cause interference to other services or devices operating on those frequencies.